 To teach letters, yes, use those magnetic letters on the fridge.
 But don’t stop there.
 Use wooden alphabet blocks, foam letters, and whatever else you can find that lets them touch the letter shapes.
 Have them trace the shapes in a tray filled with cornmeal, or in the sandbox.
 Put a little shaving cream on the tile wall while they are sitting in the bathtub and let them trace letters there.
 Let them make letter shapes out of play dough.

 Here’s an idea from the Therapy Street for Kids website: Fill a zip-lock bag with hair gel, adding coloring if it is clear.
 Zip it closed, then double-bag it in a second bag.
-Place the bag over paper on which you have written the letter and let them trace it through the gel.
+Place the bag over paper on which you have written the letter in very large print (maybe six inches tall) and let them trace it through the gel.

 Ideas for Literature and Math

 By studying literature in preschool, I mean reading aloud excellent books with good artwork.
 Talk about them, discussing the pictures and the story.
 Even if your child cannot comprehend the story now, let them enjoy sitting your lap as you tell a story.
 Speech and language pathologist Adrienne has many great suggestions on her YouTube channel, Learn with Adrienne.